Applications FAQs

 You must hold a current manual driver’s licence with no restrictions.

-You must also be eligible to apply for a medium rigid drivers licence by the commencement of the Firefighter Development Program.
+You must also be eligible to apply for a medium rigid drivers licence by the commencement of the Recruit Course.

 The current licencing requirements state that you may apply for a medium rigid licence if you hold a manual drivers licence.